-Does the region(s) your outsourced resource will be based in benefit from high speed and reliable internet connectivity?
+Does the region(s) your outsourced resource will be based in benefit from high speed and reliable digital infrastructure?
 If not, what could that cost in terms of productivity and potentially not always being able to respond quickly in critical situations?

 All of the above could be considered arguments for an organisation not to outsource IT needs but that is far from the case.
 Over the 2 decades+ of IT outsourcing being a key resource for organisations, it has been clearly demonstrated that it is more than possible to successfully outsource to anywhere in the world.

-However, the clients of IT outsourcing vendors should appreciate and take into consideration that each of the factors mentioned influences complexity.
-The more complexity attached to working with an IT outsourcing vendor, the greater the chance that so called “hidden costs” will escalate.
+However, the clients of IT outsourcing vendors should appreciate and consider that each of the factors mentioned influences complexity.
+The more complexity attached to working with an IT outsourcing vendor, the greater the chance that so-called “hidden costs” will escalate.

 When a decision has been made on the question of nearshore, offshore, onshore or hybrid, the choice of IT outsourcing vendor must then be narrowed down by analysing the variables candidates represent.
 Which are most important will vary depending on the client’s situation and project needs.
 But, in no particular order, the most commonly assessed variables when choosing a vendor are:

 Cost is, inevitably, an important factor in the selection process of an IT outsourcing vendor.
 How cost is defined and evaluated is also often a decisive factor in how successful an organisation in outsourcing IT requirements.